Shlomi Fish as a Programmer - the pre-Elpas Years

 Another good property of the Mahsheveth series was that its writers were fully aware of Structured Programming, and knew that BASIC did not enforce it on the programmer.
 They taught us about GOTOs and IFs right away, but instructed them to use them to construct conditionals and loops instead of a GOTO spaghetti.
 (Of which I’ve seen once in an old code when I was a already a Technion student).
 Thus, the later transition to C/C++ was quite natural.

 The first programs I wrote were nearly identical to the ones that appeared in the answers section.
-The latter ones deviated very much, which made me a bit distressed that we made things differently.
+The latter ones deviated very much, which made me a bit unhappy that we did things differently.
 Back then, I did not hear of the “There’s more than one way to do it” idiom.
 Eventually, I realised that everyone did things a little differently and that I should be content with it.

 My father upgraded to later DOS versions, and DOS 5.0 came with a nice BASIC front-end called QBASIC, which had a nice editor with menus and many editing commands, an online help, and produced fast code.
 I liked it a lot.
 At one time I tried to write a computer game with it in BASIC, and then was told that it no longer needed line numbers unless for explicit labels.
 It was a bit like Visual Basic in this regard.